mideind/GreynirServer/README.md

 Reynir uses the official BÍN ([Beygingarlýsing íslensks nútímamáls](http://bin.arnastofnun.is)) database of Icelandic word forms to identify and tokenize words, and find their grammatical roots and forms.
-The database has been downloaded from the official BÍN webside and stored in PostgreSQL.
+The database has been downloaded from the official BÍN website and stored in PostgreSQL.

 The tokenizer divides text chunks into sentences and recognizes entities such as dates, numbers, amounts and person names, as well as common abbreviations and punctuation.